 Check valves are found in almost every industrial application acting as one-way or non-return valves.
-Check valves are simple devices that perform a vital function by preventing reverse flows, therefore preventing damage and ensuring efficient operations.
+Check valves are simple devices that perform a vital function by preventing reverse flows, preventing damage, and ensuring efficient operations.
 Different types of check valves are designed for a specific application.

 Working Principle of Check Valves

-As already stated that a check valve operates on the principle of differential pressure.
+As already stated, a check valve operates on the principle of differential pressure.
 For a check valve to open, it must attain a minimum upstream pressure known as cracking pressure.
 Depending on the check valve design and size, the cracking pressure changes.
-When the upstream pressure reaches the cracking pressure, the valve opens allowing the fluid to enter.
-When the upstream pressure falls below the cracking pressure, back pressure is generated and the flow attempt to move from outlet to inlet.
+When the upstream pressure reaches the cracking pressure, the valve opens, allowing the fluid to enter.
+Back pressure is generated when the upstream pressure falls below the cracking pressure and the flow attempts to move from the outlet to the inlet.
 At this point, the check valve closes, and the flow halts.
 The closing mechanism of a check valve varies depending on the design and type of the valve.
 Spring or Gravity pressure normally assist the closing process.

 As the check valve works only in one direction, manufacturers provide an arrow on the valve body indicating the flow direction.